jgeumlek/MoltenGamepad/documentation/gendev.md

 #MoltenGamepad Generic Device Driver Documentation

-A generic driver can be specified by creating a `<filename>.cfg` file in the `gendevices` config directory.
+A generic driver can be specified by creating a `<filename>.cfg` file in a `gendevices` config directory.

 Such a file has the following form, where `#` starts comments.
 All `<values>` MUST be placed in quotes when spaces/punctuation are present.
 (Limited escaping applies, `\"` for a literal quote, `\\` for a literal backslash)